 Versatile Training

-With functional fitness and more versatile training, I really like the Pace Breaker Short.
-I personally like the liner version best for this style of training which features Lululemon’s Out Of Mind™ tech.
+With functional fitness and more versatile training, I like the Pace Breaker Short.
+I like the liner version best for this style of training which features Lululemon’s Out Of Mind™ tech.
 The Out Of Mind tech is Lululemon’s take on creating a liner that fits and moves well with every athlete.

 If you’re training in class settings, doing HIIT and agility workouts, or tackling lighter training sessions, I think you’ll like the overall construction of the Lululemon Pace Breaker Short.